MihretZemedkun/week08/README.md

                                        +---+-------+
 ```

 In this example, function `k` is called with argument `6`.
 A stack frame is created and a function `(y) => x` is returned and stored in variable `sixFun`.
 Of course, after `k` returns its result, the activation record containing the binding of `x` is popped off the stack.
 How can `sixFun` work if the binding occurrence of `x` is gone?
-The answer is closures.
+There are a number of different solutions including [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming), [lambda lifting](https://en.wikipedia.org/wiki/Lambda_lifting) and [defunctionalization](https://en.wikipedia.org/wiki/Defunctionalization).

 We'll use the following OCaml simple code as an example to motivate how closure data structures work.